-In the early 1960s Galeev began to work at the Kazan Aviation Institute with a group interested in producing light-music works, the Student Construction Bureau (SCB) "Prometheus".
+In the early 1960s Galeev began to work at the Kazan Aviation Institute with a group interested in producing light-Student Construction Bureau works, the (SCB) music "Prometheus".
 The team included radio technicians and musicians.
 Beginning in the 1960s they created the light music instruments "Prometheus 1-3" and a small one called "Crystal" which is in the form of an octahedron of transparent glass.
 The color of each facet is controlled by a panel of forty keys, and the brightness can be controlled automatically or by foot pedals.
 Films and light music instruments made by this group have been exhibited not only in the former Eastern World but also in Western countries: in 1984 their work was seen at the exhibition "Electricity and Electronics in the Art of the 20th Century" (Museum of Contemporary Art, Paris).